Flip Men: History

 A neighbor introduced Clark to producer Danny Thompson, who helped Clark and Baird make videos about their endeavors as professional house flippers, in an online series titled Foreclosure Boys.
 They created approximately 90 videos over an 18-month period, which led to an introduction to Dave Broome (creator of The Biggest Loser), who would go on to create and executive produce Flip Men.
-At the time, there was an excess of foreclosed houses on the market, following the financial meltdowns of 2008.
+At the time, there was an excess of foreclosed houses on the market, following the 2008 financial crisis.

 Flip Men premiered on Spike on October 25, 2011.
 It was picked up for a second season on January 31, 2012, with the season two premiere airing on August 5, 2012.
 The final episode aired in the US on September 23, 2012.
 On January 10, 2012, Electus announced that it had secured the series to be broadcast internationally.
 The series first aired in Australia on One in October 2012.
 On January 7, 2014, the series started airing on Dave in the UK.